-First-year election– Under IRC Sec 7701(b)(4) individual taxpayers who do not meet the SPT test in the year of entry, may elect to be treated as a U.S. resident alien from entry forward when:- i) they are a U.S. nonresident alien in the prior tax year, ii) they are a U.S. resident alien under SPT in the following tax year, iii) they may elect to be treated as U.S. resident aliens from the date of entry forward if during the arrival year they are present in the U.S. for 31 consecutive days and iv) from the first day of that 31 consecutive day period to December 31 the alien is present in the U.S., for at least 75% of the time, where 5 days of absence from the U.S. can be ignored and treated as days present in the U.S.
+First-year election– Under IRC Sec 7701(b)(4) applies to individual taxpayers who do not meet the SPT test in the year of entry, may elect to be treated as a U.S. resident alien from the date of entry forward when:- i) they are a U.S. nonresident alien in the prior tax year, ii) they are a U.S. resident alien under SPT in the following tax year, iii) they may elect to be treated as U.S. resident aliens from the date of entry forwardif during the arrival year they are present in the U.S. for 31 consecutive days and iv) from the first day of that 31 consecutive day period to December 31 the alien is present in the U.S., for at least 75% of the time, where 5 days of absence from the U.S. can be ignored and treated as days present in the U.S.

 This election to be treated as U.S. resident aliens for the full U.S. tax year may benefit taxpayers that can take advantage of the married filing joint tax rates, certain itemized deductions not allowed to married filing separate U.S. nonresident aliens, or if they have foreign losses, e.g.: net rental losses.